Mihail-Gerasimov/zarubin_site/src/cases/grid_capital.md

 ---
 title: 'Within Three Weeks, We Managed to Establish a Working Process'
+description: 'Grid Capital faced an issue where the previous team had been working on development for over six months without delivering a final product.'
 industries: ['Financial Technology', 'Business Process Management']
 tag: 'Grid Capital'
 instruments: []